isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 ### USE OF MOBILE PHONE AND/OR SMART WATCH

-* Students are not to use smartphones and/or smartwatches, during school hours including recess, CCA and after-school programmes (e.g. supplementary/ enrichment/remedial lessons)
+* Students are **not to use smartphones and/or smartwatches, during school hours including recess, CCA and after-school programmes** (e.g. supplementary/ enrichment/remedial lessons)
-* Students' devices are to be switched off upon arrival at school, during lessons and school activities.
+* The devices are to be **switched off and put away upon arrival at school.**
-* Students who bring such devices are to put them in designated storage areas under lock and key before school start time.
-They can retrieve the devices after school ends.
-They should not be worn on the wrist/displayed during school hours or during school activities.
+* They should <u>not</u> be worn on the wrist/displayed during school hours or during school activities.
-* Students should bear responsibility for safekeeping of your devices and label them.
+* Be responsible and take good care of the devices.
-* Students are only allowed to use smartphones and/or smartwatches after school hours at dismissal points.
+* Students are only allowed **to use smartphones and/or smartwatches after school hours at dismissal points.**
 * The devices are to be used only for calling/messaging parents/guardians and not for other purposes such as taking/viewing pictures/videos, listening to music, playing games or accessing social media.
 * If they are misused, consequences will be meted out.
 The devices may be confiscated, and parents will have to personally collect them from school.

 ### UNIFORM AND PE ATTIRE